DChuvelev/Coach-connection--frontend-vite/README.md

 Find your perfect coach with CoachFind - a platform connecting individuals with coaches specializing in various fields.

-That's the final project for my full stack course at TripleTen

 ## Table of Contents

 - [About](#about)